Turandot: Completion of the score after Puccini's death

 When Puccini died, the first two of the three acts were fully composed, including the orchestration.
-Puccini had composed and fully orchestrated Act Three up until Liù's death and funeral cortege.
+Puccini had composed and fully orchestrated act three up until Liù's death and funeral cortege.
 In the sense of finished music, this was the last music composed by Puccini.
 He left behind 36 pages of sketches on 23 sheets for the end of Turandot.
 Some sketches were in the form of "piano-vocal" or "short score", including vocal lines with "two to four staves of accompaniment with occasional notes on orchestration."
 These sketches provided music for some, but not all, of the final portion of the libretto.

-Puccini left instructions that Riccardo Zandonai should finish the opera.
+Toscanini recommended that Riccardo Zandonai be engaged to finish the opera.
 Puccini's son Tonio objected, and eventually Franco Alfano was chosen to flesh out the sketches after Vincenzo Tommasini (who had completed Boito's Nerone after the composer's death) and Pietro Mascagni were rejected.
 Puccini's publisher Tito Ricordi II decided on Alfano because his opera La leggenda di Sakùntala resembled Turandot in its setting and heavy orchestration.
 Alfano provided a first version of the ending with a few passages of his own, and even a few sentences added to the libretto, which was not considered complete even by Puccini.
 After the severe criticisms by Ricordi and the conductor Arturo Toscanini, he was forced to write a second, strictly censored version that followed Puccini's sketches more closely, to the point where he did not set some of Adami's text to music because Puccini had not indicated how he wanted it to sound.
 Ricordi's real concern was not the quality of Alfano's work; he wanted the end of Turandot to sound as if it had been written by Puccini.
 Of this version, about three minutes were cut for performance by Toscanini, and it is this shortened version that is usually performed today.